cicero78M/Cicero_V2/docs/premium_subscription.md

     - `username` – taken from the dashboard session.
     - `dashboard_user_id` – returned for completeness so the UI can display who is submitting the request without exposing a UUID field.
-The dashboard table no longer stores a legacy `user_id` reference, so the flow relies on username-based traceability.
+The dashboard request table has dropped the legacy `user_id` column, so the flow relies on dashboard identifiers plus usernames for traceability.
 - `POST /premium/request`
   - Requires a dashboard session token validated by `verifyDashboardToken` (Bearer header or `token` cookie).
 The middleware also checks the Redis